Volunteer Packer Pre-Project Details

-- MWA can reimburse individuals or BCH clubs for their mileage - the lead packer from your group will need to complete this form so we know who to reimburse and for how much.
+- MWA can reimburse individuals or BCH clubs for their mileage - the lead packer from your group will need to a reimbursement form (this form will be sent after your trip) so we know who to reimburse and for how much.

 - Please note that reimbursements only apply to active packers and support team members helping the lead packer.
 This reimbursement cannot be applied to companion riders that are accompanying only for a fun ride.

 Depending on the number of volunteers (which means more or less stuff) we can usually get into camp with 5 pack stock tightly packed.
 If 6 pack animals are available loads are much lighter and we can fit everything very easily.
 This is our standard packing list for backcountry projects: